-In the example shown in the picture, since the trigger conditions exceed the minimum duration, that is they persist at least for time T1, the event levels integration begins, including the 2 seconds before the threshold is reached (pre-trigger).
+In the example, since the trigger conditions exceed the minimum duration, that is, they persist at least for time T1, the event levels integration begins, including the 2 seconds before the threshold is reached (pre-trigger).
 This pre-trigger time cannot be modified.

 The event levels integration ends at time T3, that is, after the stop delay from the T2 time corresponding to the bottom threshold being reached.

-The event trigger feature can be activate also by pressing the ENTER key (Menu >> Trigger >> Source: MAN).
-In this case the minimum duration parameter has no effect and the event begins as soon as the trigger is detected.
+The event trigger feature can be activate also by an external electrical signal, connected to the TRGIN input (Menu >> Trigger >> Source: EXT), and by pressing the ENTER key (Menu >> Trigger >> Source: MAN).
+In both cases the minimum duration parameter has no effect and the event begins as soon as the trigger is detected.